Can you pay your mortgage with a credit card?

 Contact your mortgage provider

 If you’re in danger of missing a payment, get in touch with your lender.
-It’s better to be honest with them about your situation, rather than falling into arrears.
+It’s better to be honest about your situation than fall into arrears.

 Mortgage payment protection insurance is designed to cover the cost of your mortgage payments for up to 12 months if you’re unable to work because of injury, illness or involuntary redundancy.